 See the total solar eclipse on December 4, 2021, from cloud-free skies at 38,000 feet aboard our specially-chartered A321 aircraft.

-Did you know there’s a way to virtually guarantee that you’ll see totality on December 4, 2021?
+Did you know there’s a solar-eclipse tour that can virtually guarantee that you’ll see totality on December 4, 2021?

 “Umbraphiles” worldwide are all eager to see 2021’s total solar eclipse, but the opportunities for viewing it will be extremely limited.
 For one thing, totality occurs deep in the Southern Hemisphere, crossing remote parts of Antarctica and the Southern Ocean.
 In fact, as shown below, the weather prospects generally aren’t great from ground level — unless you’re a penguin!